needle-mirror/com.unity.package-manager-ui/Documentation~/package-manager-ui.md

 ![Built-in package scope](Images/PackageManagerUI-SearchResults.png)

-You can look for a package by its [package name](#PackManManifestsPackage), its [tag name](#version_tags), or its [package version number](#VersionList).
-The Package Manager analyzes the text that you enter to detect which method you are using and updates the list of packages dynamically.
+You can search for a package by its [package name](#PackManManifestsPackage), its [tag name](#version_tags), or its [package version number](#VersionList).
+The Package Manager analyzes the text that you enter to detect which method you are using, and updates the list of packages dynamically.

 **Package name**

 You can search for either the display name as it appears in the Packages window, or the registered package name that begins with `com.unity`.

-Your search text could match the beginning, middle, or end of the package's name.
+Your search text can match the beginning, middle, or end of the package's name.

 **Tag name**